 Ashwagandha is an Ayurvedic adaptogenic herb that has been used for thousands of years to resolve various health difficulties.
 Adaptogenic herbs relieve stress, and, again, stress is one of the factors causing PCOS symptoms.

-Taking ashwagandha is one of the best natural remedies to cure PCOS, because it regulates the endocrine system and increases insulin sensitivity, which will help the body to process glucose more easily.
+Taking ashwagandha is one of the best natural remedies to cure PCOS, because it regulates the endocrine system and increases insulin sensitivity, which will help process glucose more easily.

-Ashwagandha has other wonderful health benefits for women with PCOS, such as:
+Other wonderful health benefits of ashwagandha for women with PCOS are: